 Cons

-- NAIC complaint index high
+- NAIC complaint index is higher than average

 Discounts available